-1. Obligation to Report threatening Statements or Behaviors.
+2. Obligation to Report Threatening Statements or Behaviors.

-All staff and students must report any threatening statements or behavior to a member of the administration.
+All staff and students must report substantive threats to a member of the administration immediately and comply with any other mandatory reporting obligations.
+Staff and students who are unsure whether a threat is substantive or transient should report the situation.
 Staff and students must make such report regardless of the nature of the relationship between the individual who initiated the threat or threatening behavior and the person(s) who were threatened or who were the focus of the threatening behavior.
 Staff and students must also make such reports regardless of where or when the threat was made or the threatening behavior occurred.